Last Updated: Tuesday, December 03, 2024.

 Because Spain recognises EU pensions.
 Following changes to EU law, Spain is more likely to view a QROPS as a personal pension (rather than a personal investment.
 Personal pensions in the UK do not fall under this classification anymore.

 To avoid UK Lifetime Allowance charges.
 There are no lifetime allowance restrictions with a QROPS.
-Important to note that the UK government have announced in the 2023 Budget that they will abolish the LTA from April 2023.
-HOWEVER the Labour party have pledged to bring it back if they win the next general election - likely 2024.
+Important to note that the UK government abolished the LTA from April 2023.
+HOWEVER the Labour party did pledge to bring it back.
+It appears those plans are on hold for now but this could change.

 To get 'Flexible Access' - post age 55 take what you want, when you want it.
-No capped draw down restrictions.
+No capped draw down restrictions - though this is the same with an International SIPP.

 To obtain a larger lump sum of 30% free from UK tax.